 There are more than 11 million people* in the UK with some form of hearing loss, or one in six of the population.

-A professional hearing test is the only way to identify your type of hearing loss, but the information below will help you understand more about the main types of hearing loss, and some of the factors that contribute to causing these hearing problems.
+A professional hearing test is the only way to identify your type of hearing loss, but the information below will help you understand more about the three main types of hearing loss, and some of the factors that contribute to causing these hearing problems.

 Sensorineural hearing loss is the most common type of hearing loss and occurs when the tiny hair cells of the inner ear are damaged.

 Even though sound gets into the inner ear normally, the damaged hair cells are unable to "sense" and provide the required signals to the brain.
 In most cases the ear's hair cells that can sense sound are damaged.
 As a result, these damaged hair cells send a distorted message to the brain, making it difficult for you to hear.

 Unfortunately, there isn't a medical procedure that can "reverse" sensorineural hearing loss.
 However, the loss can be helped with amplification using hearing aids, enabling the remaining hair cells to respond with maximum efficiency.

 Conductive hearing loss occurs when there is a breakdown in the bio-mechanical transmission of sound to the brain.
 This is usually the result of there being an issue with the outer and/or middle ear.

 Fortunately, many conductive hearing issues can be medically or surgically treated.
 If it is, it is likely that they will only require hearing aids for a short period of time while recovering.
 In some cases, hearing aids aren't even required.
 If the conductive loss of hearing can't be treated medically, hearing aids are often successfully used to help.

 Mixed hearing loss occurs when both conductive and sensorineural hearing loss are present.